exadel-inc/esl/CONTRIBUTING.md

 Please don't be shy to suggest new features, improvements or notify us about the bug.
-We are open mind to all suggestions, and will do our best to keep project bugs free (in bounds of our abilities and plans of course :) ).
+We are open mind to all suggestions and will do our best to keep project bugs free (in bounds of our abilities and plans, of course :) ).

 ## Creating a Pull Request

-If you are going to contribute the project with the code changes please familiar with our [Development Guide](docs/DEVELOPMENT.md) and
+If you are going to contribute to the project with the code changes please be familiar with our [Development Guide](docs/DEVELOPMENT.md) and
 [Commit Message Convention](docs/COMMIT_CONVENTION.md).
 Please also follow the [Code Of Conduct](CODE_OF_CONDUCT.md) guides